scottdarch/InternetSkyLight/README.md

   --pixel-count PIXEL_COUNT
                         Total number of pixels in the attached matrix

+OPC options:
+  --address ADDRESS     IP address to connect to.
+  -p PORT, --port PORT  TCP port to connect to OPC server on.
+  --opc-debug           Emit verbose logs from the OPC client.

 weather options:
   --wukey WUKEY         API key for the weather underground --weather WEATHER     Fake weather conditions for testing.

 ```

 ## Hardware